-Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
+Items included in the financial statements of each of items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
 The consolidated financial statements are presented in RMB, which is same as the Company's functional currency.